whitejv/MWPLog/notes/mwp_data_service_plan.md

 *   `AggregatedRecord` struct defined to hold raw query results before GPM calculation.
 *   `QueryAggregatedData(client influxdb2.Client, timeRange string, dbConfig config.InfluxDBConfig)`:
     *   Constructs and executes a Flux query to fetch `sum(intervalFlow)`, `sum(secondsOn)`, `mean(pressurePSI)`, `mean(temperatureF)`, `mean(amperage)` grouped by Controller and Zone.
+    *   **Timezone Correction:** For relative time ranges (e.g., "-24h"), the service first calculates absolute start and stop timestamps localized to "America/Chicago".
+These absolute timestamps are then injected into the Flux query's `range()` function to ensure queries correctly reflect the user's local time perspective, avoiding UTC-based discrepancies.
+    *   The `gallonsTank` field is intentionally excluded from this query and the resulting data model.
     *   Filters out records with missing/empty Controller or Zone tags.
     *   Pivots results and maps them to `AggregatedRecord` structs.
     *   Handles query errors and result parsing.